 Bulk email is also more prone to sending your emails to spam, even if they are non-bulk.
-Many businesspeople have also discovered that mass emails no longer work for them.
+Many businesspeople have also discovered that mass emails are no longer working for them.
 Today's salesmen rely on personalized emails to get the attention of their prospects.
 Find out who you're contacting, what matters to them, and why they should care about what you're saying.

 ➤ Hinders Relationship-Building

-You want to be as comfortable and pleasant with them as possible, which involves doing homework and getting to know them.
-If you're contacting a business associate for the first time, you should make the impression that you're proactive and interested in learning more about them.
+You want to be as comfortable and pleasant with them as possible, which involves doing your homework and getting to know them.
+If you're contacting a business associate for the very first time, you should make the impression that you're proactive and interested in learning more about them.

 If you're sending a cover letter or resume, your initial email should be one that distinguishes you from the herd, not "Dear Sir or Madam."
 When you begin a letter with "Dear Sir or Madam," you're confessing that you don't know who you're writing to.
 To make a good first impression, get to know the person who will be receiving your letter.
 When you start out with such a chilly and distant hello, it's difficult to be approachable.